 B.A., Psychology and Anthropology, Emory University

-Human Growth and Development, Child Development, Adolescent Development, Adulthood and Aging, Lifespan Across Cultures, Senior Seminar: Cross-Cultural Psychology, History of Psychology, Freshman Seminar: Entering the Academic Community
+Human Growth and Development, Child Development, Adolescent Development, Adulthood and Aging, Lifespan Across Cultures, First Year Seminar, Senior Seminar: Cross-Cultural Psychology, History of Psychology, Freshman Seminar: Entering the Academic Community

 The Society for Research in Child Development